futursolo/sketchbook/docs/language.rst

         </body>
     </html>

-When :code:`main.html` being drawn, it will ask the finder to find :code:`header.html` and draw :code:`header.html` at the runtime, then append it to the result of :code:`main.html`.
+When :code:`main.html` is being drawn, it will ask the finder to find :code:`header.html` and draw :code:`header.html` at the runtime, then append it to the result of :code:`main.html`.